zainulariffn/odin-rock_paper_scissors/README.md

 ## Description

 The game is build with the intention to be play using prompt.
 Each round the winners will be visible on the console.
-The game to be play best of 5 rounds, and who gets the three score win.
+The game to be play best of 5 rounds, and who gets the 3 round wins first, WIN the game.
 Try to beat the computer cause it ain’t that easy!
 Feel free to play the game and report bug if any.

 ## Things i learned

-- Create number (math.floor)
+- Round number to the nearest integer (math.floor)
-- Create random (math.random)
+- Create random number (math.random)
 - Variables
 - Conditionals
 - Function